dramamine/leftovers-again/FAQ.md

 - 'stabby' picks the strongest attack moves, and switches into another Pokemon only when necessary.

 If you're playing other tiers:
+- 'randumb' is still a good opponent; it chooses a random team, then random moves etc.
-- Set your bot to 'anythinggoes' so that you can test against bots in any tier.
+- You may want to set your bot to 'anythinggoes' so that you can test against bots in any tier.
 - 'elitefour' bots are included.
-Check the bots/elitefour directory for full names, ex. 'opponent=elitefour/xy-diantha'
+Check the bots/elitefour directory for full names, ex. 'opponent=elitefour/xy-diantha' **TODO**

 ### What gets logged to the console?
 Set --loglevel=[x] to whatever you'd like: